Author | Permission to Use Info | Print PDF

-The Impact Teen Drivers program builds a strong foundation of awareness of the dangers of being distracted while driving and of the tragedy and heartbreak resulting from car accidents, which give teens these important messages:
+Programs like the one offered by Impact Teen Drivers build a strong foundation of awareness about the dangers of being distracted while driving and of the tragedy and heartbreak resulting from car accidents.
+Anyone driving a car needs to understand these important messages:

 - You don’t want to be hurt or dead.